How to Improve Your Financial Health

 Table of Contents

 Whether you’ve been at it for a while, or you’re just starting to learn about personal finance, managing your money can be taxing.
 How important is your credit score?
 How is it calculated?
-What can you do to enhance your financial wellbeing?
-The following tips could help answer these questions and help you improve your financial health overall.
+What can you do to enhance your financial well-being?
+Read on for a money management to-do list to help you improve your financial health.

 Your credit profile is one indicator of your financial health.
 Most people know that a higher credit score means that they will qualify for loans, credit cards, and mortgages more easily and at lower rates.
-But many people are never told how credit scores are calculated.
+But you might not know how credit scores are calculated.

 Credit scores can range from 300 to 850, based on credit history and habits.
 Here is the breakdown of how credit scores are calculated: